 What is dollar cost averaging?

-Dollar cost averaging can be a great alternative to investing a lump sum.
+Dollar cost averaging (known as DCA) can be a great alternative to investing a lump sum.
 Instead of investing all of your capital in one go, the idea is that you invest smaller, fixed amounts on a regular basis over an extended period of time.
 For example, instead of investing $6,000 in one transaction, you could invest $1,000 per month over six months.
 The price of the asset you’re buying may go up and down over that period, but you always invest the same amount.
 What happens is that you end up buying more of the asset when the price falls in any given month, and fewer units if the price is higher.

-Dollar cost averaging can in some cases take away the ‘timing risk’ of trying to pick the bottom of a market, and can possibly offer benefits in volatile or hard-to-predict markets where investing a lump sum can be rather nerve-wracking.
+Dollar cost averaging can in some cases take away the ‘timing risk’ of trying to pick the bottom of a market, and can possibly offer benefits in volatile or hard-to-predict markets when investing a lump sum can be rather nerve-wracking.

-Let’s use the ‘$6,000 over six months’ example – say an investor wants to put money in Company X, but its share price has been rather up and down lately.
+Let’s use the hypothetical ‘$6,000 over six months’ example – say an investor wants to put money in Company X, but its share price has been rather up and down lately.
 The investor decides to make use of dollar cost averaging over a six month period, investing $1,000 every month regardless of the share price.
 This is how it goes for the investor:

 |Month||Investment||Share price ($)||Units purchased|